 var

-pwny:/Users/felix felix$ bash
+pwny:/Users/felix felix$ whoami

 felix